Knowledge base

 - Click on Remove access to kDrive:

-You can also go to the location of the shared file and click on the sharing column to remove access for the user in question:
+You can also go to the shared file location and click on the sharing column to remove access for the user concerned:

 You can:

-- stop sharing the file with him (he will continue to see the other files if you have shared others)
+- stop sharing the file with them (they will still see other files if you have shared others)

-- remove his access to all files you have shared with him from this kDrive
+- remove their access to all files you have shared with them from this kDrive

-Note that the external user can also remove himself by cutting access to the shared file if he no longer wishes to access that file:
+Note that the external user can also, from their limited kDrive, remove themselves by cutting access to the shared file if they no longer wish to access that file:

-It will no longer appear in external users.
+They will no longer appear in the external users.

 This guide explains how to add and customize the categories of your documents to organize and classify your documents on the Web app kDrive Infomaniak (online service kdrive.infomaniak.com) and the mobile app kDrive (application for iOS/Android smartphone or tablet).